 Life Expectancy vs. GDP per Capita from 1800 to 2012 - by Max Roser GDP per capita is measured in International Dollars.
-This is a currency that would buy a comparable amount of goods and services a Our World in Data displays This graph the correlation between life expectancy and GDP per capita.
+This is a currency that would buy a comparable amount of goods and services a displays graph the correlation between life expectancy and GDP capita.